Sarthakdtu/ByteNet/README.md

     - Run `python3 manage.py runserver`
 And that's it.
 ## secrets.py and credentials

         To run some functions you will need some credentials.
         Create a `python` file called `secrets.py` in `constants` directory.

 ###     imgur credentials

 - Head over to https://apidocs.imgur.com/ and get the necessary credentials and add them to `constants/secrets.py`.
 - You will need these 2 credentials: `IMGUR_CLIENT_ID` and `IMGUR_CLIENT_SECRET`.

-###     link_preview
+###     link_preview credentials

 - Head over to https://www.linkpreview.net/ and get the necessary credentials and add them to `constants/secrets.py`.
 - You will need just one credentials: `LINK_PREVIEW_KEY`.

-###     reddit
+###     reddit credentials

 - For running `god_script.py` you will have to get reddit credentials.
 - Head over to https://www.reddit.com/dev/api/ and get these credentials `REDDIT_CLIENT_ID, REDDIT_CLIENT_SECRET, REDDIT_USERNAME, REDDIT_PASSWORD, REDDIT_APP_NAME` and store it in `constants/secrets.py`.